 - 20.1.
-The LOC is responsible for all match ticketing during The Competition and shall manage the ticketing operations in a manner that meets all applicable security and safety standards.
-It shall set aside a minimum of 50 Category A complimentary tickets any additional tickets to be fixed by mutual agreement and in writing of complimentary and purchasable tickets for the visiting associations.
-At least five representatives from the participating teams shall be seated in the VIP tribune for their match.
-The Participating Member Association shall purchase additional tickets and inform Concacaf and the LOC in writing no later than 60 days prior their first match of the total number of additional tickets requested for their matches, pending availability.
-If there is a failure to submit the request before the deadline, the LOC will not be held responsible to grant additional request. - 20.1.1.
-The purchasable tickets must be collected and paid for at least thirty (30) days prior to the start of the competition. - 20.2.
-The LOC shall agree to provide to Concacaf, upon request and free of charge, the amount of complementary tickets and suites (where applicable) as stipulated in the Commercial Regulations or Host Responsibility Agreement. - 20.3.
-All ticket designs must be pre-approved by Concacaf.
-The LOC must work with Concacaf to make sure their ticketing systems comply with this requirement and must inform Concacaf if there are any potential issues as soon as these are identified. - 20.4.
-Concacaf reserves the right to require terms and conditions to be included in the match tickets in addition to the terms and conditions by the LOC, during The Competition.
+Concacaf responsible for all match ticketing during The Competition and shall manage the ticketing operations in a manner that meets all applicable security and safety standards.
+It shall set aside a minimum of 50 Category A complimentary tickets any additional tickets to be fixed by mutual agreement and in writing of complimentary and purchasable tickets for the participating associations.
+At least five representatives from the visiting Associations shall be provided with access to the VIP tribune for their match.
+The Participating Association shall inform Concacaf in writing no later than 60 days before the match of the total number of tickets requested for the match.
+If there is failure to submit request before the deadline, Concacaf will not be held responsible to grant additional request. - 20.1.1.
+The purchasable tickets must be collected and paid for at least thirty (30) days prior to the start of the competition.